teuben/sd2018/casa/README.md

 rundown assuming you have CASA installed:

       # install

+      cd ~/mycasastuff                          # where-ever
       git clone https://github.com/teuben/QAC
-      ln -s ~/.casa/QAC
+      mkdir ~/.casa                             # in case it didn't exist ln -s `pwd`/QAC ~/.casa/QAC
       cd QAC
       make tp2vis
       cat casa.init.py >> ~/.casa

-      # benchmark
+      # run a benchmark

       cd test
       curl http://admit.astro.umd.edu/~teuben/QAC/qac_bench.tar.gz | tar zxf -
       time casa --nogui -c bench.py

-Mac people need to replace the casa command by
+Mac people may need to replace the casa command by (something like)

       time /Applications/CASA.app/Contents/MacOS/casa --nogui -c bench.py

-For version 5.1.2 the final reported flux should be around 383.6
+For version 5.1.2 the final reported flux should be around 383.6 and you should see an "OK" at the end of the last REGRESSION line

 ## TP2VIS